serokell/blog-posts/Haskell Parser Combinators/article.md

 We will create two data structures that represent our parser.

 The first of them represents some error that may happen while parsing.
-For now, let's have three errors for now: one that is raised when we are expecting input but there is nothing to consume (`EndOfInput`), one when we find an unexpected character (`Unexpected`), and one for any error messages that the user might want to raise (`CustomError`).
+For now, let's have three errors: one that is raised when we are expecting input but there is nothing to consume (`EndOfInput`), one when we find an unexpected character (`Unexpected`), and one for any error messages that the user might want to raise (`CustomError`).

 Our second structure is the actual parser.
 It's represented as a function that takes some input and either returns a list of errors, if `Left`, or the result of parsing the input together with the rest of the input (that was not parsed), if `Right`.